emotive-computing/Jensen-EDM-2019/README.md

 # Jensen-EDM-2019
 This repository contains the code to generate results for the EDM 2019 submission.

+The main results are found in the Jupyter notebook and can run directly in the notebook.
+The code is written in Python 3.

 ## Sample Data
 Although we understand that public data improves the replicability of this work, due to the sensitive nature of the data (participants are minors), and per our IRB, we cannot make the data used publicly available.